Buscedv/EpochPythonModule/README.md

 ### The timezone_set() function
-Returns a passed in time in another timezone (also passed in) and sets the hour/minute/second in the passed in date.
+Returns a passed in time into another timezone (also passed in) and sets the hour/minute/second in the passed in date.
 The function takes five parameters:<br>
 - A date: a datetime object to be converted.
 - A timezone: a timezone string, ex.
 'US/Pacific'